-The Scheme will invest in various derivatives instruments including futures (index and stock), options (index and stock) and forward contracts which are available for investment in Indian markets from time to time and which are permissible as per the applicable Regulations, for the purposes of hedging, portfolio balancing and optimizing returns.
-Hedging does not mean maximization of returns but only attempts to reduce systemic or market risk that may be inherent in the investment.

-The investments shall also be subject to limits and restrictions as may be prescribed by the Regulations or any other regulatory body.
+The Scheme may invest in various derivatives instruments including interest rate swaps, credit default swaps, currency swaps and forward contracts which are available for investment in Indian marketsfrom time to time and which are permissible under the SEBI Regulations and by the RBI from time to time.
+Investment in such instruments will be made in accordance with the investment objective and the strategy of the Scheme for efficient portfolio balancing including for the purpose of hedging and portfolio balancing and optimising returns to the extent permitted under and in accordance with the applicable Regulations.
+The investments shall also be subject to the internal limits as may be laid down from time to time and such limits and restrictions as may be prescribed by the Regulations or any other regulatory body.